OpenBMB/MiniCPM-V/README.md

 ### Examples

-OmniLLM-3B is the first LMM deloyed on end devices.
+We deploy OmniLLM-3B on end devices.
 The demo video is the raw screen recording on a OnePlus 9R without edition.

 <table align="center" >
   <p align="center" >